alex17-sys/stdlib-sniper/docs/data_structures/lists/list_count_occurrences.md

+---
+title: Count Occurrences
+description: Zero-dependency Python snippets for counting occurrences of elements in lists and other data structures using the standard library.
+keywords: all, case, categorization, conditional, count, data-structures, elements, error, filter, frequency, function, generator, group, handling, insensitive, list, matching, memory, monitoring, nested, occurrences, optimization, partial, performance, recursive, safe, string, timing
+---

 # Count Occurrences

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for counting occurrences of elements in lists and other data structures using the standard library.

 10 snippets available in this sub-category.